Henkjan1110/intro-programming-website/data/week6/2-files-and-reading-data.md

 }
 ```

-In the example above, we pass system input (`System.in`) as a parameter to the constructor of the Scanner-class.
-In text-based user interfaces, the input of the user is directed into the input stream one line at a time, which means that the information is sent to be handled every time the user enters a new line.
+Text-based user interfaces typically direct user input into the input stream one line at a time.
+In the previous example, we used the `Scanner` class to read user input and passed the system input stream (`System.in`) as a parameter to its constructor.

-The user input is read in string form.
-If we wanted to handle the input as integers, for instance, we'd have to convert it to another form.
-An example program has been provided below - it reads input from the user until the user inputs "end".
-As long as the user input is not "end" the inputs are handled as integers -- in this case, the number is simply printed.
+By default, the `Scanner` class reads user input as strings.
+If we want to handle the input as a different data type, such as integers, we must convert it to the appropriate form.
+For example, consider the program below, which reads user input until the user enters "end".
+As long as the input is not "end", it is treated as an integer and printed to the console:

 ```java
 Scanner scanner = new Scanner(System.in);